-"We deserved the title," the Italian said.
+"We deserved the title," the Italian told reporters.
 "We pressed high up the pitch and we took advantage on the counter.
-We played really well and all the players worked hard, so congratulations to them.
+We played really well and all the players worked hard so congratulations to them.

 "Cristiano's absence motivated the players," he added.
 "It made them work even harder.
 They all did well.
 You have to play as a team to beat Barcelona and we did that.

-Madrid faces Bayern Munich in the semifinals of the Champions League later this month and is still in the race for La Liga, although Atletico leads the Primera Division by three points with five rounds remaining.
+Madrid face Bayern Munich in the semi-finals of the Champions League later in April and are still in the race for La Liga, although Atletico Madrid lead the Primera Division by three points with five rounds remaining.

-Barca, meanwhile, looks likely to end the season empty-handed following this loss, European elimination last week, and its defeat at Granada on Saturday which saw the Catalans lose ground in La Liga.
+Barca, meanwhile, look likely to end the season empty-handed following this loss, their European elimination and their defeat at Granada on Saturday which saw the Catalans lose ground in La Liga.